Luigi's Mansion (Series) Accessibility Report

 Similar Games With More Accessibility Features for Visual

-If you want to play Luigi's Mansion, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Luigi's Mansion, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Luigi's Mansion has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Luigi's Mansion, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Luigi's Mansion which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Luigi's Mansion, and offer accessibility features for Audio:

-Luigi's Mansion has no accessibility features for Communication which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
-The following games are similar to Luigi's Mansion, but offer accessibility features for Communication:
+We haven’t documented any accessibility features for Communication in Luigi's Mansion which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+The following games are similar to Luigi's Mansion, and offer accessibility features for Communication:

 System Accessibility Settings